Weights for relative motives; relation with mixed complexes of sheaves: Applications to (co)homology of motives and other matters

-Now we take $H_{per}$ being the perverse \'etale homology theory i.e. $H_{per}^i(M)$ (for $M\in \obj \dmcs$, $i\in\z$) is the $i$-th cohomology of $\mathbb{H}(M)$ with respect to the perverse $t$-structure of $\dsh$ (see Proposition 3.2 of \cite{huper}).
-Then $T_{\wchow}(H_{per},M)$ for any $M\in \obj \dmcs$ yields: all $H_{per}^i(M)$ have weight filtrations (defined using Definition 3.3 of loc.cit., for all $i\in\z$).
-Here we use the fact that a subquotient of a sheaf of weight $i$ is of weight $i$ also.
-Note that the existence of weight filtrations is not at all automatic (for perverse sheaves in this setting); see the Warning preceding Proposition 3.4 of loc.cit.
+\begin{pr} Take $H^{per}$ being the perverse \'etale homology theory, i.e., $H^{per}_i(M)$ (for any $M\in \obj \dmcs$, $i\in\z$) is the $i$-th homology of $\mathbb{H}(M)$ with respect to the perverse $t$-structure of $\dsh$ (see Proposition 3.2 of \cite{huper}).
+Then $H^{per}_i(M)$ have weight filtrations (defined using Definition 3.7 of loc. cit., for all $i\in\z$), i.e., it has a increasing filtration whose $j$-th factor is of weight $j$.

+\end{pr} \begin{proof} The existence (and convergence) of the corresponding Chow-weight spectral sequence $T=T(H^{per},M)$ (see Proposition \ref{pwss})(I.1), or Theorem 2.3.2 of \cite{bws}) yields that $H^{per}_i(M)$ possesses a (Chow-weight) filtration whose $r$-th factor (for any $r\in \z$) is a subquotient of $H_{i+r}^{per}(M^{-r})$.
+Now, $H_{i+r}^{per}(M^{-r})$ is of weight $i+r$ (since this is true for $M^{-r}[r+i]$; cf. Theorem 5.4.1 of \cite{bbd}).
+By Proposition 3.4 of ibid. we obtain that the same is true for any its subquotient.
+Shifting the indexing of the Chow-weight filtration, we obtain a filtration of $H^{per}_i(M)$ with the properties required. \end{proof}

+\begin{rema} Note that the existence of weight filtrations for mixed perverse sheaves is not at all automatic (in this setting); see the Warning preceding Proposition 3.4 of loc. cit. \end{rema}